vl4ds/Documentation/cloud-and-lan-connected-device-types-developers-guide/building-lan-connected-device-types/building-the-device-type.rst

 A brief discussion of the options that can be provided follows:

 *method*
-    The HTTP method to use for the reqeust.
+    The HTTP method to use for the request.
 *path*
     The path to send the request to.
 You can add URL parameters to the request directly, or use the ``query`` option.
 *headers*